 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

-And sure enough, when we returned from having a peek into Reykjadalur, we saw that the crew was wrapping up and the trucks were leaving.
+Sure enough, when we returned from a peek into Reykjadalur, we saw the crew wrapping up and the trucks leaving.

-And when we reached this area one Icelander was left still raking and tidying up.
-He told us that they had been filming a scene in a Viking film, Icelandic and foreign cooperation.
-I wonder if it was a scene from the film The Northman?
+And when we reached this area, one Icelander was still raking and tidying up.
+He told us that they had been filming a scene for a Viking film, an Icelandic and foreign co-production.
+I wonder if it was a scene from the movie The Northman?

 Now that we were alone in the geothermal area, we hiked through several colourful spots beautifully lit up by the evening sun.